dlccyes/CollegeNotes/NTUNotes/Junior/Computer Architecture.md

 #### R-type instructions
 - arithmetic-logical instructions
+- don't use sign extender (P4.3.3)
 - read 2 registers → perform an ALU operation (arithmetic or logical operation) → write result to register
 - ![](https://i.imgur.com/jWMlP3Y.png)

 #### load/store
+- only load & store use data memory (P4.3.1)
 - immediate generation: convert 成 ALU 所需的格式
 	- 32-bit instruction as input
 	- selects a 12-bit field for load, store, and branch if equal that is sign-extended into a 64-bit result appearing on the output (?)